terraform-google-modules/terraform-google-kubernetes-engine/examples/node_pool_cmek/README.md

 # Node Pool Cluster

-This example illustrates how to create a cluster with multiple custom node-pool configurations with node labels, taints, and network tags.
+This example illustrates how to create a cluster with custom node-pool configurations encrypted with customer managed encryption key.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs